-The Company had considered projects involving the exploration, development and production of hydropower energy.
-In February 2014, the Company has been awarded service contracts for various areas by the DOE, which prescribes the periods and programs for these service contracts, pursuant to R.A.
-9513.
+The Company was awarded service contracts for the development of hydro-power resources by the Department of Energy, which prescribes the periods and programs for these service contracts, pursuant to R.A.
+9513 (Renewable Energy Act of 2008), in February, 2014.
 The Malogo 2 Hydropower Project is situated in Cadiz City and Victorias City in Negros Occidental, while the Puntian I and II Hydropower Projects are situated along Puntian River in the municipality of Murcia, Negros Occidental.
 The Talabaan Hydropower Project is situated in Cadiz City, Negros Occidental.

-The Company had advised the Department of Energy of its intent to withdraw from these service contracts, to enable the Company to focus on its geothermal energy projects, of which GSC No. 8 is already in the drilling operations phase.
-To date, the DOE has not yet approved the relinquishment of these service contracts.
+The Company already advised the Department of Energy (DOE) of its intent to withdraw from these service contracts, to enable the Company to focus on its geothermal energy projects, of which GSC No. 8 is already in the advanced stages.
+To date, the DOE has not acted upon the Company's withdrawal from these service contracts.